isc-projects/stork/doc/user/install.rst

 The dependencies that need to be installed to build the Stork sources are:

  - Rake
- - Java Runtime Environment 11 or newer (only if building natively, not using Docker)
+ - Java Runtime Environment 11 or newer
+ - NodeJS 20 or newer, including npm
+ - Golang 1.25 or newer
  - Docker (only if running in containers; this is needed to build the demo)
- - Python 3.10 or newer (only if building natively, not using Docker)
+ - Python 3.10 or newer

+Note the Golang should be installed (see https://go.dev/doc/install for details).
+Simply having `go` in the PATH is not enough.
+You need to add your local Go installation (typically `~/go/bin`) to the PATH, as rake build system will install additional Go tools to your local Go installation.

+Starting with 2.5.1, Stork uses more OS-provided dependencies, in particular the Go compiler and NodeJS.

 Other dependencies are installed automatically in a local directory by Rake tasks, which does not require root privileges.
 If the demo environment will be run, Docker is needed but not